NitZapCode/authentication-micro-service/README.md

-# sample-micro-service-1
+# authentication-micro-service-1
-Sample Microservices with Spring Boot
+Authentication service with JWT token and spring security